virmundi/NewDataForManagers/terms.md

 Another point of failover is how the clients are updated.
 Many of the HA solutions have a client that knows about each node or at least a majority of the nodes in the cluster.
 If a node goes down, the client black lists the node.
 When the node returns to good health, the client corrects its list.

 ## Election - I’m the President!
 No!
 I AM!
+If  something happens to the President of the United States, there is a law that defines who gets the job next.
+Presently (2014) there are 16 possible slots with 2 slots unfilled.
+As per the law, vacant spots are skipped.
+This law is rather algorithmic.
+Each case is defined with a codified response.
+How much more important is your data?

+In the case of a master-slave system (even master-master where a master has slaves), a new master must be elected in the case of, say, a master dying from cracking corn.
+Each distributed system has its own means for doing this.
+Their documentation will describe the specific algorithm for election.
+Once a new master is elected, the clients to the system should redirect to the new master for all of the writes, if not all of the reads.

 ## Dropping ACID to Free[^note_on_management_nodes]-BASE
 There are two terms here.
 The first is ACID.
 The second is BASE.